Yusuf Şimşek: Kayseri Erciyesspor

 On 18 January 2011, Yusuf signed a two-year contract to the Kayseri Erciyesspor.
 As of 2016, he was playing for Turgutluspor in the TFF Sportoto 2.
 Lig.

 International career

-Despite his vast technical capacity and high ball possession skills, unique shuffles, feints and dribbles, Yusuf was able to attain a fame throughout Turkey in his late 20s.
-Due to playing his most remarkable games through the ages of 26–33, and with the addition of a playing style that is generally labeled as "selfish", he has been called up to national squad only for 6 times.
-Mainly because of that reason, this right-sided attacking midfielder has been generally the second pick for Fatih Terim as the former head of National Squad, just like his current coach Mustafa Denizli.
+Despite his technical capacity and ball possession skills, shuffles, feints and dribbles, Yusuf was able to attain fame throughout Turkey in his late 20s.
+Due to playing his most remarkable games through the ages of 26–33, and with the addition of a playing style that is generally labeled as "selfish", he has been called up to play for the national squad only 6 times.